Home > Become a Notary > How to Become a Hawaii Notary

 Where can I perform notarial acts in Hawaii?

-You may perform notarial acts while you are physically anywhere within the geographic borders of the state of Hawaii.
+You may perform notarial acts while you are physically located anywhere within the geographic borders of the state of Hawaii.

 What notarial acts can a Hawaii notary public perform?